Main Content

 Cleaning your humidifier correctly will help ensure that it lives a long and healthy life (and it'll help you to stay healthier, too).
 Before doing anything, make sure that you're following the directions found in the product's handbook.
 But there are some methods that work in nearly every evaporative or impeller model, but for more specialty products its always best to check the handbook.

 Before you do anything, make sure your unit is unplugged.
 The secret mixture here is going to be water and white vinegar.
 The cleansing process will look different for many types, too.
 If there's a reservoir and it's portable, use this method.
 White vinegar is going to help cut through limescale and other debris that sticks to the side.
 For more delicate areas like bases, use a diluted solution of 50/50 water and vinegar.
-For resevoirs, use pure vinegar to descale the sides.
+For reservoirs, use pure vinegar to descale the sides.
 Shake the reservoir to help that cleaning solution get into every part of the reservoir, or use a toothbrush to get into certain nooks and crannies.
 Make sure you empty all the vinegar out before restarting your humidifier, too.
 Many manufacturers recommend weekly cleaning: regular maintenance is necessary no matter what type of humidifier you have in order to keep bacteria and mold at bay.

 Which Should I Choose?